 The first few kilometres are particularly steep but then the trail moderates save for a final short, steep section before the scrambling part of the hike.
 I’d call it a strenuous hike and wouldn’t recommend it for young kids.

 This post includes some affiliate links.
 If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.

-Like so many hikes in Kananaskis Country, this one is unofficial.
+Like so many hikes in Kananaskis Country, this trail is unofficial.
 That means you won’t find signage of any sort letting you know you’re on the right trail.
-Fortunately it’s pretty obvious.
+Fortunately, it’s pretty obvious.

 If you’re driving on Highway 40, drive south from the Trans-Canada Highway for 49 km.
 Turn right onto Kananaskis Trail, and then 2.1 km later turn right again onto the Smith-Dorrien-Spray Trail.
 Drive for another 2.8 km to reach an unsigned pullout pictured below.
 If you get to the Peninsula Day Use Area you’ve gone a couple of hundred metres too far.

 Pull in and park by the locked gate.
 Note there is signage for the High Rockies Trail in the parking lot – as this is the end of the section of High Rockies Trail from Blackshale to Peninsula.